 Growing up as a kid, I used to marvel at my Dad’s workshop, especially this one piece of equipment.
 It was the Swiss Army knife of woodworking equipment.
 This thing was a table saw that could be converted to a lathe, then stood up and turned into a drill press.
 It was amazing!
 Who wouldn’t want this magnificent piece of engineering!
+However, it wasn’t a built-for-purpose piece of equipment.

-Funny thing though, as the years went by and more and more equipment showed up in my Dad’s shop, I noticed the magical morphing machine got used less and less.
+Funny thing, as the years went by and more and more equipment showed up in my Dad’s shop, I noticed the magical morphing machine got used less and less.
 You see, over the years my Dad bought a table saw, then a lathe, and then a drill press.
 It turns out the table saw that was built to be a table saw, was a better table saw than the magical morphing machine.
 The same was true for the new lathe and the new drill press.
 Now, the machine that might on some level resemble a Transformer© Robot when in action, sits in the corner of my Dad’s shop, covered, untouched for more than a decade.

 It turns out that nothing beats a tool that was designed for the task at hand.
 A multi-purpose tool is never going to do as good a job on a specific task as a tool designed FOR that task.
-For that matter, using ANY tool that wasn’t specifically designed for a specific task will always produce inferior results.
+For that matter, using ANY tool that wasn’t specifically built-for-purpose and designed for a specific task will always produce inferior results.
 Can you drive in a screw with a butter knife?
 Sure, but why would you want to if you didn’t have to?

 We don’t have to limit this discussion to woodshop tools.
 The same can be applied to “tools” used in retail stores, in warehouses, and in manufacturing plants.
 They might be tools of technology such as smart phones or tablets, or handheld computers or kiosks.
 In some cases, technology devices such as these are “misused” and get deployed for the wrong task for a couple of reasons: